 The bigger responsibility with e-commerce site owners lies in that they are asking for banking details, and effectively taking responsibility for customers’ money.
 Buying an SSL certificate will get you started, but there are other practices you can adopt for bulking up security.

-The Payment Card Industry Data Security Standard (PCI DSS) is a set of security standards designed to ensure that ALL companies that accept, process, store or transmit credit card information maintain a secure environment.
-Even small and medium businesses need to be compliant, and you can check guidelines here.
+The Payment Card Industry Data Security Standard (PCI DSS) is a set of security standards designed to ensure that ALL companies that accept, process, store or transmit credit card information must maintain to ensure a secure environment.
+Even small and medium businesses need to be compliant.

 This credit card information is often stored only in the form of tokens on company servers, and storing sensitive data on online servers goes against PCI guidelines.